How to Create and File VAT OSS Reports

-This guide explains what steps are required to create a correct VAT MOSS report and how you can automate the process.Matthias Hagemann
+This guide explains what steps are required to create and file a correct VAT OSS report (formerly VAT MOSS) and how you can automate the entire process.Matt Hagemann

 Published June 8, 2020

-VAT MOSS is a simple VAT filing mechanism of the EU whereby a designated mini one stop shop (MOSS) acts as an intermediary for collecting and forwarding VAT to the respective EU Member States.
+VAT OSS is a simple VAT filing mechanism of the EU whereby a designated One-Stop Shop (OSS) acts as an intermediary for collecting and forwarding VAT to the respective EU Member States.
 You pay to a single tax office of your choice and the tax office allocates the funds for you.

-This guide assumes that you are already registered for VAT and have obtained a unique MOSS identification number for your business.
+This guide assumes that you are already registered for VAT and have obtained a unique OSS identification number for your business.

 If you’re doing this manually, here is what you need to consider.